Skip to main content

 refunded(terminal)

-Stablecoin to BTC: processing -> bridging -> swapping -> delivering -> completed BTC to Stablecoin (Spark source): processing -> swapping -> bridging -> delivering -> completed BTC to Stablecoin (Bitcoin L1 source, no ZeroConf): processing -> confirming -> swapping -> bridging -> delivering -> completed BTC to Stablecoin (Bitcoin L1 source, ZeroConf): processing -> awaiting_approval -> processing -> swapping -> bridging -> delivering -> completed Terminal statuses: completed, failed, refunded.
-No further transitions occur after reaching a terminal status.
+Stablecoin to BTC: processing -> bridging -> swapping -> delivering -> completed BTC to Stablecoin (Spark source): processing -> swapping -> bridging -> delivering -> completed BTC to Stablecoin (Bitcoin L1 source, no ZeroConf): processing -> confirming -> swapping -> bridging -> delivering -> completed BTC to Stablecoin (Bitcoin L1 source, ZeroConf offer): processing -> awaiting_approval -> processing -> swapping -> bridging -> delivering -> completed Refund on market move: processing -> swapping -> refunding -> refunded Lightning to direct BTC (Spark or Bitcoin L1): processing -> confirming -> delivering -> completed Hard terminal statuses are completed, failed, expired, and refunded. unfulfilled stops automatic execution, but can resume if a late deposit is detected.

 Not every status appears in every route.
 A Spark-source sell may skip confirming and bridging.
 Track progress via webhooks or poll GET /v1/orchestration/status rather than assuming a fixed sequence.